-Individuals who received a notice that their private information may have been impacted by the AllTrust Networks and Aspire USA data breach in February 2024, may be eligible to submit a claim for up to $2,500, plus credit monitoring, from a class action settlement.
+Individuals who received a notice stating the AllTrust Networks and Aspire USA data breach that occurred in February 2024 impacted their private information may be eligible to submit a claim for up to $2,550 plus credit monitoring from a class action settlement.
 The cybersecurity incident affected approximately 161,359 people.

 Valsoft Corp.
-Inc. d/b/a AllTrust Networks and Aspire USA LLC have agreed to pay to settle a class action lawsuit.
-The plaintiffs claim that the companies failed to adequately protect personal information, resulting in a cybersecurity incident that potentially exposed sensitive data such as names, Social Security numbers, driver’s license numbers, dates of birth, government-issued identification numbers, financial account information, and email usernames and passwords.
+Inc. d/b/a AllTrust Networks and Aspire USA LLC agreed to settle a class action lawsuit alleging they failed to adequately protect personal information, resulting in a cybersecurity incident that potentially exposed sensitive data.
+This data could include names, Social Security numbers, driver’s license numbers, dates of birth, government-issued identification numbers, financial account information and email usernames and passwords.

 Who can file a claim for a data breach payout?

-Class members: Living individuals residing in the United States, who were sent a notice indicating their private information may have been impacted in the data breach that occurred between Feb.
+- Class members are living individuals residing in the United States who received a notice indicating the data breach that occurred between Feb.
 12 and Feb.
-15, 2024.
+15, 2024, may have impacted their private information.

-California subclass members: Settlement class members residing in California at the time the data breach occured.
+- California subclass members are living individuals residing in California at the time of the data breach.

 How much will the settlement payment be?